The Whale Shark in Thailand

 Best Time to See Whalesharks in Thailand

 There are normally most whale shark sightings in April and during February/March if you’re lucky.
 Most of these are at Richelieu Rock, on the schedule of most Similan Islands Liveaboards.
 Apart from whale sharks, the last few seasons have been very good for Manta Rays.
-The 2017-18 season saw fewer sightings, though mantas were once again being seen on many trips – most commonly at Koh Bon and Koh Tachai.
+The 2022-23 season saw fewer sightings, as well as mantas were being seen on not many trips – most commonly at Koh Bon and Koh Tachai.
 Please remember, a whaleshark is never guaranteed!
 Liveaboards run from mid October to early May.
 The last few years more sightings seemed to occur later in our high season – late April and into May and even into the low season months of June and July.

 Where to See Whalesharks in Thailand